 Flow Rate Calibration – Improve Print Accuracy

-In order to get a good finish and accurate dimensions of your printed parts, the flow rate of the printer needs to be properly calibrated.
-I put together an easy to use flow rate calculator which should help with flow rate calibration.
+To get a good finish and accurate dimensions of your printed parts, the flow rate of the printer needs to be properly calibrated.
+I put together an easy-to-use flow rate calculator which should help with flow rate calibration.

 If the extruder steps are properly calibrated, the flow rate value should be really close to a single digit value (1.00).